rajnikant12345/rajnikant12345.github.io/README.md

 ## Personal Information
 * Currently Based in Noida.
 * Married.
-* Rest is available on request.
+* Any other information is available on request.